Communote/communote.github.io/doc/dev_how_plugin.md

        ````html
        ##
-       ## $widgetInstance -> via the widget instance it is possible to access functions and variables by the JavaScript widget class
+       ## $widgetInstance -> via the widget instance it is possible to access functions and variables of the JavaScript widget object
        ##
        #set($widgetInstance = "#jsCurrentWidget()")
        <div class="cn-form-container">